vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Dropout.md

-3Dropout is a [[Regularization]] technique that eliminates / ignores a specific set of neurons to optimize the network size to reduce overfitting and improve generalizability.
+Dropout is a [[Regularization]] technique that eliminates / ignores a specific set of neurons to optimize the network size to reduce overfitting and improve generalizability.

 It aims to reduce co-dependence / co-adaptation amongst neurons.
 Some neurons depend on others to do the 'hard work' while they sit by and not contribute to the overall output.